isaacnmm/pestpolicy-hugo2XX/content/posts/what-smells-do-raccoons-hate/index.md

 ---
 title: What Smells Do Raccoons Hate
-description: You don't want raccoons digging up your yard or tearing apart your house or garbage can, but you also don't like the idea of killing them. - There are a lot...
+description: You don't want raccoons digging up your yard or tearing apart your house or garbage can, but you also don't like the idea of killing them.
 slug: /what-smells-do-raccoons-hate/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00